Configurations & SettingsModeration

 This control specifically affects posts arriving from integrations — Intercom, Zendesk, Trustpilot, App Store reviews, and similar sources.
 When enabled, every integration-sourced post is parked in the moderation queue for manual review before the AI pipeline auto-creates or merges it.
 When disabled, the AI pipeline processes integration posts automatically.

 This setting only gates integration-sourced posts.
-Posts submitted directly by end users through your portal or widget go through Post Moderation instead (or skip moderation if that's off).
+Posts submitted directly by end users through your portal or widget go through Require approval for posts instead (or skip moderation if that's off).
 The two controls are independent.

 When to Enable the AI Moderation Queue